 2) To educate residential property owners about their responsibilities for the maintenance, repair and replacement of water and sewer service lines (portion from their homes to the property line).
 Many customers do not understand their obligation to repair and maintain service laterals on private property, at their expense.
 When a problem with a service line arises, it can be costly to repair and a plan from SLWC offers a solution

-Why does Service Line Warranties want to partner with our municipality as opposed to approaching our constituents on their own?
+Why does Service Line Warranties want to partner with our municipality or utility as opposed to approaching our constituents on their own?

 Isn’t this the same as home insurance?

 We encourage you to contact your home insurance provider and find out what your coverage is in this area.
 Chances are, some damages would be covered but the actual repair or replacement of the pipes would not.
 This can cost thousands of dollars.
 A couple of insurance companies are now offering this as a ‘rider’ to a home owner policy; however, it would require a deductible, and out of pocket cost up front before the homeowner is back up and running, plus the potential concern of increased rates after a claim.
 We also frequently hear that there are many exclusions in their fine print.
 Our rates have never gone up in the 8 years we have been in Ontario, we do not deny claims and there is no deductible.
 This program is designed to eliminate out of pocket expenses, particularly for the many Ontarians who do not have money saved for home emergencies or are on a fixed income.

 Would we be giving preference to Service Line Warranties over another company?